 At the core of modern political economy theory is the idea that income drives political preferences.
-Since Downs' (1957) seminal contribution, the workhorse models of redistributive politics (Romer, 1975; Roberts, 1977; Meltzer and Richard, 1981) characterize individuals by income to generate key predictions; other factors such as ideology (Lindbeck and Weibull, 1987; Dixit and Londregan, 1996) or multi-dimensional preferences are then introduced to complicate this basic framework.
+Since Downs' (1957) seminal contribution, the workhorse models of redistributive politics characterize individuals by income to generate key predictions; other factors such as ideology or multi-dimensional preferences are then introduced to complicate this basic framework.
 Indeed, the starting point for micro-founded models of all manner of political economy phenomena-including growth, redistribution, and transitions to democracy-is to write a utility function in which agents are differentiated by income.
-Other literatures, such as class-based interpretations of citizen activism (Manza and Brooks, 1999) and welfare state expansion (Korpi, 1983), also explicitly or implicitly assume that income plays a key role in driving political behavior.
+Other literatures, such as class-based interpretations of citizen activism and welfare state expansion, also explicitly or implicitly assume that income plays a key role in driving political behavior.

 Surprisingly, despite its centrality to foundational research agendas in economics, political science, and sociology, we lack clear evidence of income's effect on political preferences.
 The range of empirical findings ranges widely; some studies report that income strongly predicts conservative political preferences, while others find small or even negative effects.
-In the American context, several analyses find relatively small differences between the poor and wealthy with respect to public policy preferences and political party supported (Glaeser, Ponzetto and Shapiro, 2005; Ansolabehere, Rodden and Snyder, 2006; Glaeser and Ward, 2006; Soroka and Wlezein, 2008; Ura and Ellis, 2008; Bhatti and Erikson, 2011; Brunner, Ross and Washington, 2013; Rhodes and Schaffner, 2013).
-Other studies find substantial and increasingly strong income effects, arguing that income predicts Republican partisanship and presidential voting since the 1950s (Brooks and Brady, 1999; McCarty, Poole and Rosenthal, 2003; Stonecash, 2006; Bartels, 2006; Gelman et al., 2007, 2008; Rehm, 2011), and that support for increased spending on redistributive and welfare state policies declines markedly with income (Alesina and La Ferrara, 2005; Gilens, 2009; Page and Hennessy, 2010; Gelman, Lee and Ghitza, 2010; Alesina and Giuliano, 2011).
+In the American context, several analyses report relatively small differences between the poor and wealthy with respect to public policy preferences and political party supported.4 Other studies find substantial and increasingly strong income effects, arguing that income predicts Republican partisanship and presidential voting since the 1950s,5 and that support for increased spending on redistributive and welfare state policies declines markedly with income.6